 This approach is more objective: even if a company had some problems in the past, it may have become better and now offer services of great quality.
 It is a great means of learning more about providers’ actual performance, and monitoring uptime (for each of the servers employed by every company!) is one of its best features.

-This one, as well as the options below, is for websites that have already been rolled out and require maintenance.
+This one, as well as the options below, is for monitoring websites uptime that has already been rolled out and require maintenance.
 Using Uptime Robot, you can enjoy free monitoring of 50 websites.
 Each of them will be checked every 5 minutes – free of charge.

 Another advantage is that you can monitor individual ports, like IMAP, SMTP, FTP or a custom one, and receive notifications when something goes wrong.